Online Course (PM4SD-1801): February 19 - March 16, 2018

 - Apply internationally recognized sustainable tourism indicators and criteria to support project objectives.

 Become a Certified Project Manager for Sustainable Tourism

-Those who successful complete the PM4SD training and exam are awarded the internationally-recognized qualification as a Project Manager, with a certification issued by APMG International.
+Those who complete the PM4SD training will have the opportunity to take the official PM4SD Exam*, and upon passing the exam, are awarded the internationally-recognized qualification as a Project Manager, with a certification issued by APMG International.